“Mistakes are the growing pains of wisdom.” -William Jordan

 Bushnell referred to these copycats as “jackals” because he felt they had an unfair advantage.
 Over 10,000 Pong cabinets were manufactured and maybe 3,000 were genuine, according to Alcorn.
 The solid-state technology of Pong was completely original, but Bushnell received the patent too late.
 Competitors had already flooded the market with imitators.
 Bushnell saw that the only way to trounce the competition was to innovate.
 If they produced new game ideas first, the competition would always be one step behind.
 With most of the company working on building Pong cabinets in a re-purposed skating rink nearby, the thinkers collaborated on their next game.
 Of course, this meant growing the company, which meant trimming the fat.

 The first casualty was Bushnell’s partner Ted Dabney.
 Ted was at first an engineer and later a businessman, and couldn’t handle the idea of leading the fastest-growing company in history.
 Dabney decided to leave and took a fair amount of stock with him.
 In exchange for his initial investment of $250 back in 1971, Dabney received stock that he eventually sold for over a million dollars.
-Plus, he kept working the arcade route for Bally and harvested all the quarters a man could ever want.
-With Dabney gone, the elite of the company consisted of Bushnell as well as his “queen,” his next-door neighbor Joe Keenan; and his “five princes”– Al Alcorn, Steve Bristow, CFO Bill White, Head of Manufacturing Gil Williams, and VP of sales Gene Lipkin.
+Plus, he kept working the arcade route for Bally and harvested all the quarters a man could ever desired.
+With Dabney gone, the elite of the company consisted of Bushnell as well as his “queen,” his next-door neighbor Joe Keenan; and his “five princes”– Al Alcorn, Steve Bristow, CFO Bill White, Head of manufacturing Gil Williams, and VP of sales Gene Lipkin.
 Lipkin was quite valuable because he worked in the coin-op business and brought his expertise to Atari.
 With a strong team Atari was poised to make their next big hit, but not before beefing up their arsenal further.

 In 1974 Bushnell worked with (presumably) Ampex’s last two employees, Steve Mayer and Larry Emmons, who started up a consulting firm in Grass Valley.
 Atari’s employees would often use a ranch in Grass Valley as a weekend retreat, and eventually bought it.
 Their consulting firm would come up with technical wizardry no one thought possible.
 Bushnell, needing to focus on business, left much of the engineering to Mayer and Emmons.
 They set to work creating the first electronic racing game, Gran Trak 10.
 And what a job they did.
 Gran Trak 10 was the first arcade game to use Solid State ROM to store sprites, instead of the diode-rendered shapes of previous games.
 It was also the first racing game to be controlled with a four-position gearshift, a steering wheel, and two foot pedals.
 It was extremely innovative and well-received.
 There was just one problem: because of a clerical error it was sold for $995 and cost $1,095 to make.
 That wouldn’t be so bad except it was the most popular game of 1974.
 D’oh!